Skip to main content

 Example: "Analyze this graph and tell me if there are any potential performance bottlenecks."

 5. Output: Ludus will provide a detailed textual analysis or answer your specific question in the chat window.
+Ludus opened in plugin, visible prompt and answer.
+Next to the plugin, open blueprint visible.

-Generating Blueprints from Scratchβ
+Generating Blueprints from Scratch

 You can populate empty Blueprints with functional logic using natural language prompts.
 Ludus spawns and connects nodes in real-time.